 |6||Stockholm St Eriksgatan 83|

 5:47, Aug 14

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Stockholm air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Stockholm air currently meets the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Enjoy outdoor activities|

 |Thursday, Aug 11|

 |Saturday, Aug 13|

 Good 18 US AQI